Saleem1pro/SaMisUP/README.md

 - 👋 Hi, I’m @SaMisUP
-- 👀 I’m interested in on the software domaines...
+- 👀 I’m interested in  the software domaines...
 - 🌱 I’m currently learning ...js
 - 💞️ I’m looking to collaborate on mini-projects...
-- 📫 How to reach me ...email. vinsbottt@gmail.com
+- 📫 How to reach me ...email. salimtayaadine@gmail.com

 <!---
 SaMisUP/SaMisUP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.